Clean and Hexagonal Architectures for Dummies

 The core logic, or business logic, of an application consists of the algorithms that are essential to its purpose.
 They implement the use cases that are the heart of the application.
 When you change them, you change the essence of the application.
 Ports-And-Adapters

 The infrastructure is how your app speaks with the outer world — humans or other systems.
 This means that the infrastructure is all that’s not business logic.
 On one hand, it’s how the app gets delivered to the world (i.e. humans) like GUIs, web APIs, CLIs; on the other hand, it’s how the app communicates with systems like databases, queues, external APIs.
+Therefore, the infrastructure is more low-level than the domain.

 The deeper you go in the circle, the less likely to change, as an atom.
 The domain is more stable than the technologies around it.
 Ultimately, you could swap all the infrastructure without impacting your domain.
 The main idea of a domain-driven architecture is to protect your domain.
 The domain couldn’t care less about the surrounding infrastructure.